Vortron-rd/T-Crack/README.md

 A website for bypassing system monitoring and restricting tools such as Goguardian.

+If you have an issue, don't hesitate to submit a pull request, as I will not be focusing on this project too often and do not usually have time to write up new code.

 For the most part, T-Crack is centered around bypassing Goguardian, a tool that schools use to monitor and block websites students use.

 - Website(s) [The recommended way to access T-Crack.]